 6V6 power tube and therefore a phase inverter tube is unnecessary.
 The Champs power tube runs hot at 100% when the amp is running.
 Some players that believe this gives a punchier sound.
 Tom Jennings and Dick Denney, the creator of Vox amps, utilize Class A in most of the British made Vox AC line.

-It is interesting to note on the new version of the Champion 600, the rectifier is solid state, the power tube is a 6V6 and the preamp is a 12AX7.
+new version of the Champion 600, the rectifier is solid state, the power tube is a 6V6 and the preamp is a 12AX7.
 The tubes are glued to their bases to prevent rattling.

 The Champions cabinet underwent a design change in 1953 to go along with the larger amps in the Fender line-up.
 The cabinet now was the so-called wide panel tweed model or model 5C1.
 This may be the most collectible amp in the Champ line.